-Chiropractic Clinical Neuroscience Australia (CCNA) is a clinical interest group of the CAA, established to meet the growing enthusiasm from Chiropractors, and to stay up-to-date with the latest research and development in the field of clinical neuroscience.
+Neuroscience Clinical Interest Group (CIG) was established to meet the growing enthusiasm from chiropractors, and to stay up-to-date with the latest research and development in the field of Neuroscience.

-- To promote and facilitate improvements in best practice standards for Chiropractors in the field of clinical neuroscience.
-This will include standardization documents on the utilization of various modalities and techniques in both assessment and management.
+- to promote and facilitate improvements in best practice standards for chiropractors in the field of clinical neuroscience.
+This will include standardisation documents on the utilisation of various modalities and techniques in both assessment and management.
 Develop risk management policies, guidelines and procedures that protect the patients, the practitioners and the profession.
-Furthermore, to assist the public and profession in identifying those Chiropractors suitably trained in the field of clinical neuroscience, work to develop a recognition and titling system endorsed within the Chiropractic profession
+Furthermore, to assist the public and profession in identifying those chiropractors suitably trained in the field of neuroscience, work to develop a recognition and titling system endorsed within the chiropractic profession

-- Promote the utilization and production of research in the field of clinical neuroscience as it relates to Chiropractic.
-Support Chiropractors and tertiary institutions in related research to show efficacy and effectiveness of Chiropractic with n-MSK and brain-based conditions.
+- promote the utilisation and production of research in the field of Neuroscience as it relates to chiropractic.
+Support chiropractors and tertiary institutions in related research to show efficacy and effectiveness of chiropractic with n-MSK and brain-based conditions.

 Phone: (02) 8844 0400